williamnguyen-activecyber/okta.github.io/_source/_use_cases/authentication/session_cookie.md

 The response also includes an [ID Token](/standards/OIDC/index.html#id-token) that describes the authenticated user and can contain additional claims such as user profile attributes or email.

 The [Okta Sign-In Widget](/docs/guides/okta_sign-in_widget.html) uses this flow.
-This flow can also be used by Single Page Applications with the [`okta_post_messsage`](/docs/api/resources/oauth2.html#request-parameter-details) response type, which doesn't require a browser redirect.
+This flow can also be used by Single Page Applications with the [`okta_post_messsage`](/docs/api/resources/oauth2.html#request-parameter-details) response type, which doesn&#8217;t require a browser redirect.

 ## Retrieving a session cookie by visiting a session redirect link